 This policy will be strictly enforced by all Tournament Directors, JGANC Board of Directors, and/or official volunteers of each tournament on the JGANC Schedule.

 The JGANC takes great pride in the quality of its players and host facilities.
 In order to continue to develop and expand the outstanding relationship that the JGANC has developed with its host facilities, JGANC members, parents and spectators must adhere to the JGANC Dress Code.
 Please note that the Tournament Director and staff have the right to deem other attire to be improper, even if it does not appear on this list.
 Proper attire is required at all times at the host facility.
 Players in violation will not be allowed to tee off.
 Parents/spectators in violation may be asked to leave the facility.

-A player may obtain distance information by using a device that measures distance only.
-If, during a stipulated round, a player uses a distance-measuring device that is designed to gauge or measure other conditions that might affect his play (e.g., gradient, wind speed, temperature, etc.), the player is in breach of Rule 14-3, for which the penalty is disqualification, regardless of whether any such additional function is actually used.”
-Distance measuring devices that may be used for incoming or outgoing communication (e.g. cellular phone applications) are prohibited under the JGANC Electronic Communications Devices policy and participants found using such devices will be disqualified.
+Distance-Measuring Devices: In all JGANC events, a player may obtain distance information by use of a distance-measuring device.
+If, during a stipulated round, a player uses a distance-measuring device to gauge or measure other conditions that might affect his play (e.g., elevation changes, wind speed, etc.), the player is in breach of Rule 14-3.

 The use of pagers, cellular phones, personal music systems,(i-pods, MP3 players, cell phones with music libraries) and the like are strictly prohibited for use by participants in JGANC events.
 ANY participant found using the above devices during their stipulated round will be disqualified.
 Use is defined as powered on and/or able to receive communications.